 Some sellers can take their time and wait for the right offer.

 For others, time is of the essence and they need to sell quickly.

 Come up with an ideal timeline for yourself: when do you want or need to be in your next home?
 How long can you cover the costs of upkeep on the house if you move out before it sells?
 Are you willing to wait weeks or months to complete the sale, or are you in a hurry?

 Real estate brokers will assure you that yes, you absolutely need an agent to help guide you through the sales process and get the maximum sale price.

 Of course, hiring a real estate agent is not free.
-Agents will typically take a cut of about 6% from the sale price.
+Agents for the seller and buyer will typically take a cut of about 6% total from the sale price.
 For a $250,000 sale, that’s $15,000 you can deduct to pay for their services.

 If you’re very busy or just averse to dealing with the hassle of listing your house, showing it to buyers, and soliciting offers, hiring an agent might be worth it.

 But if you’re willing to roll up your sleeves, do some research, and put in the effort, selling on your own can save you a lot of money and keep you in control.

 4. When is the Right Time to Sell?